dblock/code.dblock.org/_posts/2010/2010-11-18-msbuild-setting-up-a-build-environment-w-nunit.markdown

 #### NUnit

-NUnit is a bit trickier since we don’t know the version of NUnit installed on this machine.
+NUnit is a bit trickier since we don't know the version of NUnit installed on this machine.
 Plus NUnit project has been doing some moving files around.
 We will define NUnitBinDir and we will also check whether we found it.

 {% highlight bat %}
 for /D %%n in ( "%ProgramFilesDir%\NUnit*" ) do (